Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

-Pressure modes in solar-like oscillators -- such as red giants -- are characterized by two global seismic parameters; the large frequency separation, $\Delta\nu$, and the frequency of the maximum acoustic power, $\nu_{\text{max}}$.
+Mixed mode oscillations in red giants are characterized by two global seismic parameters; the large frequency separation, $\Delta\nu$, and the frequency of the maximum acoustic power, $\nu_{\text{max}}$.
 These quantities are correlated to stellar properties, which are used to derive seismic mass scaling relations \citep{Ulrich-1986,Brown-1991,kjeldsen-1995}.
-For time-series photometry with short baselines (e.g. the K2 mission), it has been shown that accurate asteroseismic masses can be measured independently of a $\Delta\nu$ estimate \citep[e.g.][]{Howell-2022,Howell-2024}.
-This method uses the following scaling relation:
+For faint globular cluster stars, the short observing baseline of the K2 mission results in lower frequency resolution and signal-to-noise, and as such it can be difficult to estimate $\Delta\nu$.
+However, accurate asteroseismic masses can be measured independently of a $\Delta\nu$ estimate \citep[e.g.][]{Howell-2024,Howell-2025, Reyes-2025_M67}, using the following scaling relation:

-We use the red giant sample and their corresponding K2 light curves from \citet{Howell-2022} to measure seismic masses using this relation above.
+We use the oscillating red giant sample and the corresponding K2 light curves from \citet{Howell-2022} to measure seismic masses using Eq.~\ref{eq:mass_relation3}.
 They detected solar-like oscillations in 75 red giants across three phases of evolution (RGB, rHB and early AGB), and used the \texttt{pySYD} pipeline \citep{Chontos-2021} to measure the asteroseismic parameters.
-We adopt the \citet{Howell-2022} estimates for $T_{\text{eff}}$ and luminosity, although not their $\nu_{\text{max}}$ determinations.
-Here we report updated measurements of $\nu_{\text{max}}$ and the corresponding uncertainty for each star using a new asteroseismic pipeline, \texttt{pyMON} (Howell et al., in prep).
+We adopt the \citet{Howell-2022} estimates for $T_{\text{eff}}$ and luminosity, although not their $\nu_{\text{max}}$ measurements.
+Here we report updated measurements of $\nu_{\text{max}}$ and the corresponding uncertainty for each star using a new asteroseismic pipeline, \texttt{pyMON} \citep{Howell-2025}.